mwat56/kaliber/README.md

 	libraryName = "MeiBucks"

 	# Path of Calibre library.
+	#
-	# NOTE: this must be the absolute pathname io the Calibre library.
+	# NOTE: this _must_ be the absolute pathname to your Calibre library.
 	libraryPath = "/var/opt/Calibre"

 	# The host's IP number to listen at.
+	#
+	# The special value "0" means to listen on all available interfaces.
 	listen = 127.0.0.1

 	# Whether or not log a stack trace for recovered runtime errors.
+	#
 	# NOTE: This is merely a debugging aid and should normally be `false`.
 	logStack = true